Robert L. Byer

-Professor Byer led Stanford University's contributions to the Laser Interferometer Gravitational Wave Observatory, which made the first-ever detection of a disturbance in space-time caused by a pair of merging black holes on September 14, 2015.
+Byer led Stanford University's contributions to the Laser Interferometer Gravitational Wave Observatory, which made the first-ever detection of a disturbance in space-time caused by a pair of merging black holes on September 14, 2015.

-Professor Byer is a Fellow of The Optical Society, the Institute of Electrical and Electronics Engineers (IEEE), the American Physical Society and the American Association for the Advancement of Science and the Laser Institute of America.
-In 1985 Professor Byer served as president of the IEEE Lasers and Electro-optics Society.
-He was elected President of the Optical Society of America and served in 1994.
+Byer is a Fellow of The Optical Society, the Institute of Electrical and Electronics Engineers (IEEE), the American Physical Society and the American Association for the Advancement of Science and the Laser Institute of America.
+In 1985 Byer served as president of the IEEE Lasers and Electro-optics Society.
+He was elected president of the Optical Society of America and served in 1994.
 He is a founding member of the California Council on Science and Technology and served as chair from 1995 - 1999.
 He was a member of the Air Force Science Advisory Board from 2002–2006 and has been a member of the National Ignition Facility Advisory Committee since 2000.

-In 1996, Professor Byer received the Quantum Electronics Award from the Lasers and Electro-optics Society of the IEEE.
+Byer received the Adolph Lomb Medal in 1972, "for noteworthy contributions to the field of optics at an early career stage."
+In 1996, Byer received the Quantum Electronics Award from the Lasers and Electro-optics Society of the IEEE.
 In 1998 he received the R. W. Wood Prize of the Optical Society of America and the A. L. Schawlow Award from the Laser Institute of America.
 In 2000 he was the recipient of the IEEE Third Millennium Medal.
 In 2008 he received the IEEE Photonics Award.
 In 2009, he received the Frederic Ives Medal of the Optical Society of America.

-Professor Byer has published more than 500 scientific papers and holds 50 patents in the fields of lasers and nonlinear optics.
+Byer has published more than 500 scientific papers and holds 50 patents in the fields of lasers and nonlinear optics.
 Professor Byer was elected a member of the National Academy of Engineering in 1987 for major contributions to the science and technology of nonlinear optics.
 He also became a member of the National Academy of Sciences in 2000.

+Byer also received an Optica Honorary Membership in 2023, the most distinguished of all Optica Member categories.